 To migrate a database, follow these steps:

 - Under "Databases", click Add Database to Import.

-- Specify the database connection information on the source server and click Ok.
+- Specify the database connection information on the source server and click OK.

-Any time after you have migrated a database, you can migrate it again by selecting the corresponding checkbox and clicking the Re-sync button.
+At any time after you have migrated a database, you can migrate it again by selecting the corresponding checkbox and clicking the Re-sync button.
 Note that this will overwrite any changes you may have made to the database or its contents on the destination server.